-The next Trustees Meeting is Tuesday, July 3 at 7:00 pm at the Old First Church Barn.
+The Trustees will meet Tuesday, November 6 at 7:00 pm at the Old First Church Barn.

 Government in Bennington.
 The Village of Old Bennington represents the original center of Bennington.
 Samuel Robinson and a band of religious separatists from Connecticut and Massachusetts founded it in 1761.
 During the past 256 years the focus of industrial, commercial and residential development has shifted to the valley below and Old Bennington has become a small, incorporated Village within the Town of Bennington.
 Its character has become a historical single family residential community.